KarolineH/temporeg/README.md

 # temporeg
 experimenting with temporal point cloud registration

-'. ~/CloudComPy39/bin/condaCloud.sh activate CloudComPy39'
-to use cloudcompy library in python
+Recommend to use establish separate conda environment to use cloudcompy library

-Dependencies
-numpy
+Other Dependencies:
 open3d